SpiderOak/nimbus.io/docs/administrators_guide.rst

 #.
 For any storage volume that was lost, delete all entries in the node local database for value files located on that storage volume (use a cascade delete, also deleting any keys that reference the lost value files.)

 #.
 Bring the node's Nimbus.io services online, and allow anti entropy to begin.

+.. rubric:: Footnotes:

+.. [#] TODO: Link to relevant nerdy information about the SR71 and how it leaks fuel on the ground.

+.. [#] Although there are some ways you can incrementally extend a single cluster, such as buying 10 machines, but only 1/3 of the hard drives to fill them, and adding more drives over time as needed.

+.. [#] There are some advanced and durable alternatives to this if you absolutely need the added performance of write caching.

 `nimbus.io <https://nimbus.io/>`_